cloudmesh-community/sp19-222-101/project-report/report.md

 Naive Bayes, but typically tend to be more statistically robust [@sculley2007relaxed].
 We experimented with both algorithms and chose which one to use based on their performance and respective statistics.

-:wave::heavy_check_mark: what is supervised learning

-:wave: how do we measure dependecies and determine if they dist evenly (NB alg)

 ## The Data Set